-Chadwick Boseman - Drax
+19. Chadwick Boseman - Drax

 Before suiting up in the vibranium claws of the Black Panther, Boseman was part of a huge group that auditioned for the role of Drax the Destroyer in Guardians of the Galaxy.
 This ended up as yet another perfect casting in two cases, both for Boseman and eventually Drax actor Dave Bautista, whose completely dry sense of humor made the alien warrior one of the highlights of every movie he's been in so far.

-Sebastian Stan - Captain America
+20. Sebastian Stan - Captain America

 The role of Captain America had a number of big names audition that will show up on this list, but the one that found a role in the very same franchise was future Bucky Barnes/Winter Soldier Sebastian Stan.

-Sam Rockwell - Iron Man
+21. Sam Rockwell - Iron Man

-Although there was a very short list of potential actors for Tony Stark, Sam Rockwell managed to make such a good impression on Marvel that they made him an important part of Iron Man 2, Justin Hammer.
+Sam Rockwell was on a very short list of potential actors for Tony Stark in Iron Man 1.
+Rockwell managed to make such a good impression on Marvel that they made him an important part of Iron Man 2, Justin Hammer.

 22. Natalie Portman - Black Widow

-Chris Pratt - Captain America
+23. Chris Pratt - Captain America

 Another contender to play Captain America was future Peter Quill actor Chris Pratt, even as his starring days as Andy Dwyer on Parks & Recreation were just beginning.
-While Cap was still played by an action star named Chris, Pratt found a home as Star Lord and helped turn Guardians of the Galaxy into one of the biggest superhero franchises ever.
+While Cap was still played by an action star named Chris, Pratt found a home as Star-Lord and helped turn Guardians of the Galaxy into one of the biggest superhero franchises ever.

-Karen Gillan - Sharon Carter
+24. Karen Gillan - Sharon Carter

 While Karen Gillan did end up in the MCU in 2014, there was a chance her debut could have come four months earlier with the fact that she had an audition to play Sharon Carter/Agent 13 in Captain America: The Winter Soldier.
-Emily Van Camp ended up filling that role, but both ladies have excelled in their MCU appearances and they are both set for future projects like The Falcon and The Winter Soldier (Van Camp) and Guardians of the Galaxy, Vol. 3 (Gillan).
+Emily Van Camp ended up filling that role, but both ladies have excelled in their MCU appearances and they are both set for future projects like The Falcon and The Winter Soldier (Van Camp) and Guardians of the Galaxy Vol. 3 (Gillan).

 25. Mark Ruffalo - Hulk